bmatsuo/go-spec/README.md

-About GoSpec
+About Go-Spec
 =============

-GoSpec is another interpretation of RSpec for the Go language.
+Go-Spec is another interpretation of RSpec for the Go language.
+It provides a behavior driven development (BDD) framework wrapping Gotest.

-GoSpec provides a package "spec" for writing descriptive tests in Go.
+Go-Spec provides a package "spec" for writing descriptive tests in Go.
 It also provides a command line program `gospec` for running these tests.
 Doing these things, GoSpec creates a thing wrapper over Go's "testing" package and `gotest` respectively.